feiticeir0/ai-candy-dispenser/README.md

 ### 3D Files
 Go to the [3D](./3D/readme.md) folder for more information.

+### Schematics
+Go to the [Schematics](./Schematics/readme.md) folder for more information on how to wire the project.

 ### Arduino Code
 Go to the [Arduino](./Arduino/readme.md) folder for more information.

-### Schematics
-Go to the [Schematics](./Schematics/readme.md) folder for more information on how to wire the Xiao to the motor controller.

 ## 🔧 TODO
 - [ ] 🎯 Add a sensor to detect motor rotation (make sure a candy exits)